Mefino/Mefino/README.md

 * A list of other package GUIDs which your package depends on.

 `conflicts_with`  (list of strings)
-* A list of GUIDs, packages which your mod conflicts with (meaning they CANNOT be active at the same time).
+* A list of other package GUIDs which your mod conflicts with (meaning they CANNOT be active at the same time).

 `require_sync` (boolean)
 * Whether your mod should be installed by all players online, it must be `true` or `false`.
 In the future this will be used for "automatic" online mod syncing.